techlore/go-incognito/Scripts/Section 5/3_ MAC.md

 On to mobile devices!
 For Android, these are a couple guides you can use to help you, and there does seem to be built-in features for newer version of android.

-For iOS, you can’t spoof your MAC address unless you’re jailbroken.
-The workaround is you tether internet traffic through your computer with a spoofed MAC address.
+For iOS, iOS 14 introudces MAC address randomization, so just enable it per network!
+The workaround if you're not running iOS 14 is you tether internet traffic through your computer with a spoofed MAC address.

 So that summarizes MAC addresses and how to change them in order to